SophieSjoberg/ca-prepcourse-3/the_web/introduction_to_frameworks.md

 Padrino is a full-stack ruby framework built upon the Sinatra web library.
 Padrino is an open source web application framework, written in Ruby and based on Sinatra.[2][3]
 It is an alternative to other Ruby web application frameworks such as Ruby on Rails, Merb, Nitro and Camping.
 It is dependent on the Rack web server interface.

 Padrino was created and open-sourced in 2010.
 The framework was originally created by Nathan Esquenazi, Davide D'Agostino and Arthur Chiu based on the prior sinatra_more gem.
 The framework was created in order to extend Sinatra to more easily support rich web applications.
-Padrino, as of March 2013, has 7 developers that comprise the core development team.
 <br/><small>Source
 <a href="http://bit.ly/1TZEhTn"> Wikipedia</a></small>